Writing#

 methods.

-- async pyplumio.helpers.parameter.BinaryParameter.turn_on(self) bool #
+- async pyplumio.helpers.parameter.Switch.turn_on(self) bool

-Set a parameter value to ‘on’.
+Set a switch value to ‘on’.

 - Returns: